heuer/segno/README.rst

 Segno -- Python QR Code and Micro QR Code encoder
 =================================================

-Segno is a QR Code and Micro QR Code encoder which has no further dependencies.
+Segno (Italian for "sign" / "symbol") is a QR Code and Micro QR Code encoder which has no further dependencies.

 This package implements ISO/IEC 18004:2015(E) "QR Code bar code symbology specification" and produces Micro QR Codes and QR Codes with nearly no effort.